xolox/vim-easytags/README.md

     :let g:easytags_resolve_links = 1

 ## Troubleshooting

+### The plug-in complains that Exuberant Ctags isn't installed

+After a Mac OS X user found out the hard way that the `ctags` executable isn't always Exuberant Ctags and we spend a few hours debugging the problem I added proper version detection: The plug-in executes `ctags --version` when Vim is started to verify that Exuberant Ctags 5.5 or newer is installed.
+If it isn't Vim will show the following message on startup:

+    easytags.vim: Plug-in not loaded because Exuberant Ctags isn't installed!
+    Please download & install Exuberant Ctags from http://ctags.sf.net

+If the installed Exuberant Ctags version is too old the plug-in will complain:

+    easytags.vim: Plug-in not loaded because Exuberant Ctags 5.5 or newer is required while you have version %s installed!

+If you have the right version of Exuberant Ctags installed but the plug-in still complains, try executing the following command from inside Vim:

+    :!which ctags

+If this doesn't print the location where you installed Exuberant Ctags it means your system already had a `ctags` executable but it isn't compatible with Exuberant Ctags 5.5 and you'll need to set the `g:easytags_cmd` option (see above) so the plug-in knows which `ctags` to run.

+### Vim locks up while the plug-in is running

 Once or twice now in several years I've experienced Exuberant Ctags getting into an infinite loop when given garbage input.
 In my case this happened by